Last Updated on

 There is also the option of allowing Amazon to do this for you, meaning you can essentially skip this step and just make sure the products are sent in a timely and well-packaged manner, but this will incur extra fees.

 As a new startup or sole trader with limited resources, it is usually best to save a bit of money by doing this yourself.
+For more established brands with more funds to hand, you may find it’s better to save time and avoid any mistakes by letting them do it.

 Once you’re ready, click Continue to move on.